How Do Truck Drivers Get Paid?

 Truck drivers earn special incentive pay when they drive trucks on poor roads or carry hazardous materials.
 The employer may decide to include the special incentive pay on the paycheck or not.
 Also, the employer can solely decide on the amount of incentive pay they will offer.

 A bonus is similar to special incentive pay.
 The only difference is that bonuses are offered to the truck drivers who show exemplary results in their work.
 Other companies offer structured bonuses for fuel expenses, inspections, safety, and so on.

-Undoubtedly, truck driving can be a well-paying profession.
-However, it is also one of the most dangerous and physically demanding jobs.
-What’s worse, transportation company hiring practices and pay structures can increase the danger for truckers and other drivers on the road.
+Truck driving can be a well-paying profession.
+It is also one of the most dangerous and physically demanding jobs.
+Transportation company hiring practices and pay structures can increase the danger for truckers and other drivers on the road.

-As truck accident lawyers, we are deeply familiar with federal trucking regulations and we know how to examine whether a regulatory violation contributed to a crash.
-We know how to obtain and examine truck driver logbooks, as well as the truck’s black box or electronic data recorder, transportation company records, and more.
+As truck accident lawyers, we are familiar with federal trucking regulations and we know how to examine whether a regulatory violation contributed to a crash.
+We can obtain and examine truck driver logbooks and the truck’s black box or electronic data recorder, transportation company records, and more.
 Sometimes it is only after tragedy has occurred that a negligent company will be held accountable for reckless practices, and it is our hope that legal action can encourage improved safety in the future.

 Studies show that many truck drivers are overworked, overtired, and underpaid.
 In fact, some drivers work for almost 50% more hours than workers in other professions.

 Extreme working pressure makes some drivers cause accidents, especially when the weather is unfavorable.
 Furthermore, most truck drivers haul at night when the visibility is poor.

 While you can’t control the actions of the other drivers, you can take these actions to reduce accident risks: